TengMCing/PhD/Thesis/04-chap4.html.md

 The infrastructure of `autovi` consists of ten core modules: data extraction, bootstrapping and model refitting, fitted values and residuals extraction, auxiliary computation, null residual simulation, plotting, plot saving, image reading and resizing, VSS prediction, and $p$-value computation.
 Each module is designed with minimal dependency on the preceding modules, allowing users to customize parts of the infrastructure without affecting its overall integrity.
 An overview of this infrastructure is illustrated in Figure @fig-autovi-diag.

 The modules for VSS prediction and $p$-value computation are predefined and cannot be overridden, although users can interact with them directly through function arguments.
 Similarly, the image reading and resizing module is fixed but will adapt to different Keras models by checking their input shapes.
 The remaining seven modules are designed to be overridable, enabling users to tailor the infrastructure to their specific needs.
-These modules will be discussed in detail in the following sections.
+These modules are discussed in detail in the following sections.

 #### Initialization

 An `autovi` checker can be initialized by supplying two primary inputs, including a regression model object, such as an `lm` object representing the result of a linear regression model, and a trained computer vision model compatible with the `Keras` [@chollet2015keras] Application Programming Interface (API), to the `AUTO_VI` class constructor `auto_vi()`.
+The `residual_checker()` introduced in @sec-autovi-usage is a thin wrapper around `auto_vi()`, which will call `get_keras_model()` during initialization. `get_keras_model()` is a function to download a trained computer vision model (described in @sec-second-paper) from GitHub. “vss_phn_32” specifies a model that predicts VSS and is trained on residuals with polynomial, heteroskedasticity, and non-normality patterns (phn).
+More details about the hosted models will be provided in @sec-trained-model-hosting.

-The input will be stored in the checker and can be accessed by the user through the `$` operator.
+The input of the constructor will be stored in the checker and can be accessed by the user through the `$` operator.

 ```r
 library(autovi)